Mahmoudz/Porto/README.md

 Porto now ships in two editions that share one philosophy.
 Pick based on **who writes the code**:

-- **Porto for Humans** is for code that people read, review, and extend by hand, with AI assisting.
+- **Porto SAP** is for code that people read, review, and extend by hand, with AI assisting.
 Built for high-trust, security-critical systems.
 Read the docs at [porto.zalt.me/docs/Intro](https://porto.zalt.me/docs/Intro).

-- **Porto for AI** *(private testing)* is for codebases written and maintained primarily by autonomous AI agents: fewer files, fewer tokens, faster autonomous delivery.
+- **Porto AI** *(private testing)* is for codebases written and maintained primarily by autonomous AI agents: fewer files, fewer tokens, faster autonomous delivery.
 Read the docs at [porto.zalt.me/ai/Intro](https://porto.zalt.me/ai/Intro).

 > "Simplicity is the ultimate sophistication." - Leonardo da Vinci